Fanfiction Site List

 These websites host fan fiction based on many different sources.

-A moderated creative writing community which accepts fan fiction based on various media such as anime, books, games, etc. There is also a section for original works.
+- Lunaescence Archives: A moderated creative writing community that accepts fan fiction based on various media such as anime, books, games, etc. There is also a section for original works.
 However, their Anime & Manga category is by far the most popular.

 Harry Potter Archives